jonlpersson/ed-latimore/site/_posts/2023-02-02-a-pro-boxer-tells-you-the-best-boxing-gloves-money-can-buy.md

 Though this article gives my recommendations, perhaps you want to try something different.

 You may be in a gym with an exclusive deal with a company like Everlast, Ringside, or Title Boxing, so you have to use gear with only that logo.
 Or, you saw some gloves, and you really like them, but you want to be sure you’re gonna get your money’s worth.

 The following criteria are all that you need to consider when picking a good boxing glove.

 ### Material

-Boxing gloves can be made of real leather, synthetic leather, or vinyl.
+Boxing gloves are made from:

+* Real leather
+* Synthetic leather
+* Vinyl

 Those materials are listed from most to least expensive.
 The material the glove is constructed with is the single greatest determinant of the glove’s price.

 Notice that two of the three materials contain the word “leather.”

 In case you don’t know, leather is produced through the tanning or chemical curing of animal hides and skins to prevent decomposition.
 I used to think leather only came from alligators, but it can come from almost any animal.

 The most widely used hides are sourced from cattle, sheep, goats, horses, buffalo, pigs, and hogs, as well as aquatic animals like seals and alligators.
 Leather is a high-quality material for boxing gloves because the curing process makes them sturdy, flexible, and incredibly resistant to decay and damage.